GoktugTURGAY/Reviews-App/README.md

 Dynamic functionality is given as you can post or remove reviews from the app, authenticate inputs as well as a spinner put in place during data fetching.

+Note: I took a React course on Udemy.
+I built this project as part of that course.